How to Work Out Pro-Rata Pay

 Working part-time in a business

-Part-time employees receive a proportionate amount compared to a full-time employee.
-The person will have the same skillset as the full-time employee and will perform the same role – for a smaller amount of time.
+Part-time staff receive a proportionate amount of pay compared to a full-time employee.
+The person will have the same skillset as an employee with a full-time role (40 hours a week) and will perform it the same.
+However, they will work that role within part-time hours, i.e., for a smaller amount of time (20 hours a week).

 Part-time employees work less than 35 hours per week and receive the same salary as a full-time employee on a pro-rata basis.